ComfyUI Extension: ComfyUI-VibeVoice

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- GETTING STARTED -->

-The node can be installed via Use ComfyUI Manager: Find the ComfyUI-VibeVoice and install it.
-Or install it manually
+The node can be installed via ComfyUI Manager: Find ComfyUI-VibeVoice and click "Install".

 1. Clone the Repository: Navigate to your ComfyUI/custom_nodes/ directory and clone this repository:

-2. Install Dependencies: Open a terminal or command prompt, navigate into the cloned directory, and install the required Python packages:
+2. Install Dependencies: Open a terminal or command prompt, navigate into the cloned directory, and install the required Python packages.
+For quantization support, ensure you install bitsandbytes.

 cd ComfyUI-VibeVoice